-Why is eye contact important when communicating?
+Why is eye contact when communicating important?
 It's one of the four key problems children have when it comes to creating a good first impression, at least here in the UK.

 What does it mean to have good eye contact?

 It means looking someone straight in the eye when you are talking to them.
 Ninety-nine percent of the time they are looking down, they do not introduce themselves, they give a half-hearted handshake and start mumbling.

 By the end of the tutorial, they are looking at you straight in the eyes, smiling, introducing themselves confidently, whilst offering a firm handshake.
 You can see how happy and pleased they are with themselves.
 The children need to practise also at home; meeting and greeting at least one of their parents every morning, every day after school, and in the evening.
 The 3 main things to look out for: a genuine smile, good eye contact and a firm handshake.